Dear Dr. Oz and Staff,

 ”There comes a time when scammers take over.
 That has happened on Amazon so we got out of there.
 We are creating a legitimate, educational and engaging site for people who care about their skin.” concluded Ulick.

 All of NuFountain C20 serums have a new home free from deceptive and misleading information.
-With hundreds of thousands of users over the last twelve years, repeat customers will find C20 easily by visiting www.NuFountain.com which leads them to the new store.
+With hundreds of thousands of users over the last twelve years, repeat customers will find C20 easily by visiting www.c20store.com for all products and how-to videos..

 10/16/2020: “When people talk about vitamin C — whether in foods, ingested or applied on their skin, they are using the household name 'vitamin C'.
 What they are actually referring to is l-ascorbic acid, the real name for what we all call vitamin C.” stated Terry Ulick.